 $1000 – Group Recipient – The Legacy Project

 The Legacy Project will reduce carbon emissions by planting trees.
 For each graduating student at Robert Thirsk High School, a tree is planted in their honor to reduce 0.6% of their car emissions created annually, once the tree is fully grown.
 After successfully planting 540 trees to honour the 2020 graduates there are plans to expand the project.
 The ultimate goal is to find a piece of land to plant the trees of future graduating classes on to create a forest space for students to visit outside of Calgary.
 This will increase the tree survival rate and give students a place in nature to connect with.
 Until the land is finalized, the trees will be given to students to plant on private property.
 Trees will also be given to citizens in nearby communities to spread awareness about climate change.
+To further bring a positive impact on the environment, companies can turn into carbon offsetting companies and invest in carbon offset projects.
 Finally, the project will be further integrated into the community by having the high school students work with an elementary school as they create a garden on school grounds.
 A bench will be placed in the courtyard to remind students of the intentions of this project.